scottpartington98/scott-part/content/publication/cogsci21/cogsci2021.md

 ---
-title: "When in Rome, do as Bayesians do: Statistical learning and parochial norms"
+title: "Is children's norm learning rational?
+A meta-analysis"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here